yugt/m515/homework.md

 ## Math 515 homework

+### Homework 6, due Thursday, October 13

+* Tao, ex.
+1.3.13
+* Tao, ex.
+1.3.18
+* Tao, ex.
+1.3.25(i)
+* Give an example of a nonnegative function which is measurable, but has different lower and upper Lebesgue integrals.

 ### Homework 5, due Thursday, October 6

 * Tao, ex.
 1.3.1 (but not the furthermore part)